Donald Brown (running back)

-Donald Eugene Brown II (born April 11, 1987) is a former American football running back who played in the National Football League (NFL) for seven seasons, primarily with the Indianapolis Colts.
-He played college football at Connecticut, where he became the school's all-time leading rusher, and was selected by the Colts in the first round of the 2009 NFL Draft.
-Brown was a member of the Colts for five seasons and spent his last two seasons with the San Diego Chargers.
+Donald Eugene Brown II (born April 11, 1987) is an American former professional football running back who played in the National Football League (NFL) for seven seasons, primarily with the Indianapolis Colts.
+He played college football for the UConn Huskies, earning first-team All-American honors in 2008 and becoming the school's all-time leading rusher.
+Brown was selected in the first round of the 2009 NFL draft by the Colts, where he spent his first five seasons.
+In his last two seasons, he was a member of the San Diego Chargers.

-High school career
+Early life

 Brown attended Red Bank Catholic High School in Red Bank, New Jersey, where he played football and ran track.
 During his senior season, Brown rushed for 2,032 yards and 27 touchdowns.
 In track, Brown was timed at 11.3 seconds in the 100 meters and 23.2 seconds in the 200 meters.
 Considered a three-star recruit by Rivals.com, Brown was listed as the No. 53 running back prospect in the nation in 2005.
 He picked Connecticut over Wisconsin on December 8, 2004.

 College career

 Brown signed a national letter of intent to enroll at UConn on February 2, 2005.
 He would conclude his collegiate career as the all-time leading rusher for Connecticut with 3,800 yards.
-After rushing for over 2,000 yards in his junior year, Brown decided to forgo his senior year to enter the 2009 NFL Draft.
+After rushing for over 2,000 yards in his junior year, Brown decided to forgo his senior year to enter the 2009 NFL draft.